Dental Implant FAQs

 How Much Do Dental Implants Cost?

-The average cost for a dental implant is around $2,000.
-Although this may be more than a bridge or denture, the up-front cost is worthwhile when you consider that implants can last for years and years.
+The average cost for a dental implant tends to vary case for case.
+Although implants may be more than a bridge or denture, the up-front cost is worth the expense when you consider that implants can last for years and years.
 A denture, on the other hand, will likely require adjustments and eventual replacement.
 If you have dental insurance, check to see if a portion of the cost of dental implants is covered.

 Contact Us Today

 Do you have other questions about dental implants?
 Call us today to schedule a private consultation.
-Mick Family Dental Care serves patients in and around Reynoldsburg and Columbus and will gladly discuss your options with you.
+Mick Family Dental Care serves patients in and around Columbus, OH and will gladly discuss your options with you.